-As with any new fitness routine, consulting with your doctor is always an excellent idea.
-Our trainers are certified, and can generally work with or around many common medical conditions.
+As with any new activity involving exercise, consulting with your doctor is always best.
+Our trainers are certified, and can generally work with many common medical conditions.
 Strength training has been shown to improve blood sugar levels, reduce cancer risks, improve flexibility and mobility, help prevent osteoporosis, and increase overall lifespan.

 We’ve had numerous clients be very successful after various different joint replacement surgeries.
-Our system only provides as much resistance as you’re willing to put in, which minimizes the risk of any injury.
+Our system only provides as much resistance as you’re willing to put in and operates in a limited range of motion, which minimizes the risk of any injury.
 In addition, since our protocol engages the supporting musculature around the affected joint (wherever it may be), flexibility and mobility of that area should improve.

-Yes!
+Absolutely!
 We’ve based our exercise protocols on research from leading fitness scientists.
-During your workout, we help your muscles rapidly approach the point where they signal a need for growth.
+During your session, our medical-grade machine helps your muscles rapidly approach the point where they signal a need for growth.

-Generally speaking, the majority of the population doesn’t get excessively bulky from proper exercise and strength training in the absence of steroid use.
+Generally speaking, the majority of the population doesn’t get “bulky” from proper exercise in the absence of steroid use.
 Women, in particular, are very unlikely to bulk up.

 Our protocol strives to fully fatigue your muscles.
 With that fatigue comes a need for recovery – during which time the body rebuilds the old muscle and starts building new muscle.
 Because of this, we do not recommend more workouts, as they would not provide the body with enough time to recover.